-- Understand the advanced concepts of UAV System Design to the engineers. - Have the necessary mathematical knowledge that are needed in modelling and analyzing an unmanned system. - Have knowledge about payloads and design standards, concluding with case studies of different such unmanned systems. - Have an exposure on various topics such as Design and development of UAVs and will be able to deploy these skills effectively in the solution of problems in avionics engineering. - Understand the basic and difficulties in path planning.
+• Have the necessary mathematical knowledge that are needed in modelling and analyzing an unmanned system. •

+- Have knowledge about payloads and design standards, concluding with case studies of different such unmanned systems. - Have an exposure on various topics such as Design and development of UAVs and will be able to deploy these skills effectively in the solution of problems in avionics engineering.

+Understand the basic and difficulties in path planning.